raccoon-hands/webpage-description-generator/README.txt

 GitHub tools, websites that rely on JavaScript, and websites that block scraping attempts will all be either innacurately described or not described at all, so they will be added to the denied_urls.csv.

-There is a 200 request per day rate limit, so the tool can only generate descriptions for 66 tools per day.
+There is a 200 request per day rate limit, so the tool can only generate descriptions for 66 tools per day when using the free version of OpenAI's API.

 The .csv file is written once all descriptions are generated, so if an uncaught error occurs the descriptions generated so far will not yet be written to the csv file.
 To finish the process, execute the function: